2026 Canadian Housing Market Forecast: Complete Analysis

 Toronto & GTA Market Analysis

-According to the Toronto Regional Real Estate Board (TRREB) , 2024 was a "transitionary year" for the GTA housing market.
-Here's the December 2024 data:
+According to the Toronto Regional Real Estate Board (TRREB) , the GTA market is showing signs of stabilization through H1 2026.
+Here's the latest May 2026 data:

 Average Selling Price